Influential cannabis companies and interest groups have come out in favor of the crackdown on the hemp extract cannabinoid Delta-8 THC.

 “Delta-8 is federally illegal (FDA and DEA) and is a safety risk due to it being a psychoactive product that is not being regulated and tested,” Bayern said.
 “We are extremely concerned that another vape crisis is coming if the agencies and state lawmakers do nothing.
 Any psychoactive product from hemp or cannabis should be tested, verified safe, and only sold through the regulated marketplace.”

-Curaleaf has had its fair share of controversies in the past, like when mold was found in two batches of their cannabis in New Jersey, which only Heady NJ reported, forcing a recall.
-In 2019, the company was sued for inaccurate labeling of its products, which caused its stocks to suffer for a period of time.
+Curaleaf has had its fair share of controversies in the past.
+Mold was found in two batches of their cannabis in New Jersey, which only Heady NJ reported, forcing a recall.
+In 2019, the company was sued for inaccurate labeling of its products.
+It caused its stocks to suffer for a period of time.
 The lawsuit was ultimately thrown out after the company made changes to address the issue, however.

 National Hemp Association Neutral on Delta-8 THC